numbered-works/numbered-works.github.io/_drafts/big-bone.md

 ## Combat

 When one character attacks another, the attacker makes an *Attack Roll*.
-If the total exceeds the defender’s armour, the attack hits and deals damage equal to the difference between the two scores.
+If the total exceeds the defender’s *Armour*, the attack hits and deals damage equal to the difference between the two scores.
 Unarmed attacks deduct 1 point from this damage.
 Subtract the damage from the defender’s *Health Points*.
 If the defender has a shield they may choose to shatter it and ignore all damage from the attack.

 ## Health
 Regain lost Health Points by getting one night of rest.
 When a PC’s Health Points reach zero, they die.